danielpaz6/NNBuilder/README.md

 6. Run the project by running `npm start`

 ### Contribution
-Feel free to suggest, report bugs and
+Feel free to suggest, report bugs and add forked ideas to this project.